Cognoscan/condense_db/schema.md

 validation should always fail if `const`, or always fail if the `default` value is used.

-#### Nil
+#### Null

-Nil types describe a field with a Nil data.
+Null types describe a field with a Null data.
 They have no fields besides the basic ones.

-If the data for the described field is Nil, validation passes.
+If the data for the described field is Null, validation passes.

 #### Bool